-Hiking to the Olpererhütte or Olperer Hut in the Zillertal Alps is an experience that challenges all the senses.
-There’s a scenic high Alpine road, a huge dam with emerald green water and one of the oldest mountain huts in the eastern Alps.
-Then there’s one of the most Instagrammable spots in the Alps – a suspension bridge over a stream with the dam and mountain peaks in the background.
+The Olpererhütte or Olperer Hut hike is best known for one of the most Instagrammable spots in the Zillertal Alps – a suspension bridge over a stream with an emerald green dam and mountain peaks in the background.
 However, this is one Instagram spot that requires a considerable amount of effort (and degree of fitness) to reach.
-Maybe the question should be if it’s worth venturing so deep into the Ziller Valley in Austria to find the Olperer Hut trail?
+Is it worth venturing so deep into the Ziller Valley in Austria to find the Olperer Hut trail?

 The motivation for our second hike to the Olpererhütte was two-fold.
 We just returned from a long trip to South Africa, and I was dying to reconnect with the mountains.
 Also, we missed the suspension bridge on our first hike.
 Ever since I discovered this, I wanted to go back to see if it was worth all the hype.
 So, when two young relatives who are fit and able came to visit, the Olperer Hut hike was the obvious choice.